singularityware/singularityware.github.io/pages/docs/user-docs/docs-apps.md

 ```

 and the final shabang - do the same, but make it colored.
 Let's even get lazy and use
-an evironment variable for the command:
+an environment variable for the command:

 ```